 In other words, as a statement about real-word objects shaped like rectangular triangles, the Pythagorean theorem is positive and testable, yet in Thaler’s idiosyncratic language, it is also normative.
 By the same logic, Newton’s laws and the energy conservation principle are normative when used to estimate the impact of a wall on a fast-moving car.

 As the Russian saying goes, call me a pot if you wish, just don’t put me into the oven.
 If you wish to call Newtonian physics and Euclidean geometry normative because experience has shown their explanatory and predictive robustness, go ahead.
 If you wish to call the Pythagorean theorem or, for that matter, Arrow’s theorem, normative because they follow from their assumptions, it’s up to you…

 …as long as you don’t apply your definitions to welfare economics or the study of human behavior more generally.

 Following Thaler, consider this simple question, “How long is the third side of a right triangle with a hypotenuse one mile and one inch long and another side one mile long?”
-If your informant says, “well I don’t know, a couple of inches I guess,” you should consider the possibility that solving irrelevant problems requiring mental arithmetics gives her severe heartburn, in which case shooting off a random response is perfectly rational.
-Now if her life depended on measuring that cathetus, provided, of course, that she had no death wish… Otherwise, the right way – for her – to calculate that interval without a calculator at hand is to venture a quick guess.
+If your informant says, “well I don’t know, a couple of inches I guess,” you should consider the possibility that solving irrelevant problems requiring mental arithmetic gives her severe heartburn, in which case shooting off a random response is perfectly rational.
+Now if her life depended on measuring that cathetus… Otherwise, the right way – for her – to calculate that interval without a calculator at hand is to venture a quick guess.